The Initial Scene

 Playing metaphors is not a difficult thing because artists and critics are opposing the appetite.
 Whether you call abstract art a masterpiece or an unwanted work, there is nothing wrong or right.
 More precisely, the image of the monkey is a metaphorical play in Parasite.
 Some call it a monkey picture, a self-portrait, is just a crumpled image with no value or essence, which is a waste of time.
 The nature of the metaphor itself is not often such or metaphorically.
 Involved is also a metaphor relation word but has the same meaning.

 The Parasite separation and reflection’s criticism has a cliché feel when conveying ideas and conclusions from start to finish.
 The essence of the message is how the character sees the character as a character.
-It is also about the pretense is structured in such a way by the characters.
+It is also about the pretense that is structured in such a way by the characters.
 The functioning of this “character” is not much different from that of humans in general.
 Human impressions and images of all things may change depending on the situation.
 Either the rich find it easier to see and be seen by humans, or the poor too.

 However, is it not the border of reality between class and perspective, too different from every human being’s competence?
 For example, I can only appear intelligent by speaking English to ordinary people.
 Regardless, I do not speak English well in general.
 How the cues will play and act is the occupied notable theme, but only change the quality of the human image in the first place.
 In reality, humans are only afraid of being caught.